Kenneth-Goveas/Serial-Terminal/README.md

   ```
   make clean
   ```
-- If you wish to uninstall the program, run the command,
+- If you wish, you can easily uninstall the program:
   ```
   sudo make uninstall
   ```